jermbo/AstroHarvest/docs/TDD-Story-World-Requirements.md

 - **Requirement**: Clear setting, society, and context that supports all game mechanics
 - **Challenge**: Create rich world-building without overwhelming the core gameplay

-### 3. Prestige System Integration
+### 3. Long-term Story Progression

-- **Problem**: Need meaningful progression that carries forward between playthroughs
+- **Problem**: Need meaningful progression that creates lasting impact on the world
-- **Requirement**: Story-based progression that makes subsequent playthroughs feel different
+- **Requirement**: Story-based progression that affects the New Eden colony and surrounding areas
 - **Challenge**: Balance progression benefits with maintaining challenge and engagement

 ### 4. Town/Settlement Context